FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 ## Deploying the flow

-1. To initiate the deployment process, locate and click the red 'Deploy' button positioned in the top right corner.
+1. With your flow updated to include the above, click the "Deploy" button in the top-right of the Node-RED Editor.
 2. Navigate to `https://<your-instance-name>.flowfuse.cloud/dashboard`.

 Now you'll be able to see the profile icon along with a greeting containing your name.